|Cookies and Cream Ice Cream|

 Most importantly, making homemade ice cream is incredibly rewarding!
 There's something irreplaceably magical about enjoy a scoop-laden cone that you created from start to finish, 'cept the cone.

-Cookies n' Cream is America's number one favorite ice cream (according to Google), and it was my husband's request.
+Cookies n' Cream is America's number one favorite ice cream (according to Google).
 Thus, no-brainer that I needed to make and share a healthier LL Balanced version.

 And boy did these turn out!
 I served them on the 4th of July to pool-goers who'd already eaten one of my Blueberry Lime Popsicles, and they were still snarfed down in minutes.
 Everyone felt like a kid getting to enjoy their childhood favorite ice cream, sans guilt.
 The key to this particular recipe lies in adding starch to the simmering liquid, then allowing it to cool completely.
 The result is a creamy, luscious texture that rivals any freezer-section find.